pawelkrol/Scala-CommTest/README.md

 CALLING SUBROUTINES
 -------------------

 Every subroutine name defined in a label log may be called and executed directly from your test examples.
-It is as simple as calling a method named `call` and providing a subroutine name is an argument.
+It is as simple as calling a method named `call` and providing a subroutine name as an argument.
 It will execute code residing at a specified memory location and return control to your test program as soon as a subroutine called executes `RTS`.

     call("divide")